Is the muon a third family lepton?: Flavour in a Pati-Salam example

-The second consequence of putting the muon in the third generation could emerge in the low energy effects of light new physics, around the TeV scale.
+The second consequence of assigning the muon to the third family could emerge in the low energy effects of light new physics, around the TeV scale.
 This is justified by the inherent link between the electroweak symmetry breaking and the top quark, who enjoys the largest coupling to the BEH field in the SM.
 Henceforth, new physics at the TeV scale may couple preferentially to third generation fermions.
 New physics coupling dominantly to the muon has been hinted at by recent measurements (see the recent review \cite{DAlise:2022ypp}), mainly stemming from $B$ meson decays and the measurement of the muon anomalous magnetic moment.
-For the former, a minimal explanation is offered by a TeV scale spin-1 leptoquark with electroweak quantum numbers ${\bf 1}_{2/3}$ \cite{DiLuzio:2017vat,Angelescu:2021lln}.
-If this state were to couple dominantly to third generation, following the usual assignment, a sizeable mixing between tau and muon would be required, hence leading to lepton-flavour violation (LFV) \cite{Calibbi:2015kma,Guadagnoli:2022oxk}, which is strongly constrained by experiments.
-If the muon is assigned to third generation, the observed anomalies could be explained without the need for LFV signatures \cite{Alonso:2015sja}, hence avoiding the most stringent constraints on the models.
-The minimal coupling of the leptoquark, named here $U_1$, are
+If the new states were to couple dominantly to third generation, following the usual assignment, a sizeable mixing between tau and muon would be required to generate large effects involving muons, hence leading to lepton-flavour violation (LFV) \cite{Calibbi:2015kma,Guadagnoli:2022oxk}.
+LFV, however, is strongly constrained by experiments at levels well beyond the constraints on lepton-flavour universality violation (LFUV).
+If the muon is assigned to third generation, anomalies involving muons could be explained without the need for LFV signatures \cite{Alonso:2015sja}, hence avoiding the most stringent constraints on the models.
+As a minimal model, we will consider here a single spin-1 lepto-quark, $U_1 = {\bf 1}_{2/3}$, which could emerge from Pati-Salam (PS) unification \cite{DiLuzio:2017vat}.
+If the muon belongs to the same multiplet as the bottom, like in our model assumption, the couplings

-where a left-handed coupling seems to be preferred by data.
-The precise value of the couplings depends on the underlying model.
-Note that a spin-1 leptoquark with this quantum numbers is naturally generated by a Pati-Salam (PS) unification.
+can be generated directly, without the need of a sizable mixing between muons and taus.
+Hence, LFV can be absent or naturally strongly suppressed in this class of models.
+This kind of new physics was mainly motivated by an early observation of LFUV in B-meson decays \cite{LHCb:2021trn}, which however was shown to be due to systematics in a follow-up reanalysis of the data by the same collaboration \cite{LHCb:2022qnv,LHCb:2022zom}.
+Nevertheless, lepto-quarks like $U_1$ emerge in motivated models and could generate in the future signals of new physics, which are worthy searching for at collider experiments.